-Use of pressure controls relating to commercial equipment including low-pressure controls, high-pressure controls, oil pressure safety controls and fan cycling controls.
+The use of pressure controls relating to commercial equipment including low-pressure controls, high-pressure controls, oil pressure safety controls and fan cycling controls.
 Operating pressures and temperatures required for the different applications of commercial equipment.
-Different refrigerant controls used in commercial refrigeration including thermal expansion valves, automatic expansion valves, capillary tubes, crankcase pressure regulators, evaporator pressure regulators, solenoid valves, oil pumps, head pressure control valves and pressure differential valves.
-Installation, setting and proper wiring methods as specified by NEC will be covered for a wide variety of control applications.
+Different refrigerant controls used in commercial refrigeration including thermal expansion valves, automatic expansion valves, capillary tubes, electronic expansion valves to save energy, crankcase pressure regulators, evaporator pressure regulators, solenoid valves, oil pumps, head pressure control valves, and pressure differential valves.
+Floating head pressure control valves, liquid pressure amplifiers, mechanical sub cooling and ambient subcooling will be discussed as means to save energy on new and existing equipment.
+Proper Installation methods focusing on refrigerant containment to preserve the environments will be covered.
+Proper setting and proper wiring methods as specified by NEC will be covered for a wide variety of control applications.

-RE 603 Electrical Theory, Circuits, Controls & Wiring Schematics
+RE 603 Electrical Theory-Circuits, Controls & Wiring Schematics

-Operation of electrical controls as applied to commercial refrigeration including relays, contactors, motor starters, fan delays, temperature-actuated controls, and a variety of switching devices.
+Operations of electrical controls as applied to commercial refrigeration including relays, contactors, motor starters, fan delays, temperature-actuated controls and a variety of switching devices.
+Defrost controls that incorporate the use of fan delays and temperature terminators as a means to save energy will be covered as well as conventional defrost controls.
 Single-phase 120/240-volt, three-phase 240/480-volt as well as Delta High Leg will be covered.
-Wiring and operating characteristics of a wide variety of motors will be covered.
+Wiring and operating characteristics of a wide variety of motors including the newer higher efficiency motors will be covered.
 Manufacturers' electrical schematics and control strategies as applied to commercial systems.
 Wiring and control strategies.
 Installation, setting and proper wiring methods as specified by NEC will be covered for a wide variety of control/motor applications.